Google Drive and Tray

 Universal connectivity

-• Connect to cloud or on-prem systems.
+• Connect anywhere: Cloud or on-prem systems supported

 Learn more about our connectivity options